-The publication is www.cea.org.mk available at:
+The publication is www.cea.org.mk

+available at:

-This study has been supported by Open Society Foundations through the "Assessing and streamlining potentials of Open Balkan Initiative" project implemented by CEA.
-The views expressed in this document do not necessarily reflect the view of the Open Society Foundations.
+The production of this study has been supported by Open Society Foundation through the "Assessing and streamlining potentials of Open Balkan Initiative" Project implemented by CEA.

+The views expressed in this document do not necessarily reflect the view of the Center for Economic Analyses - CEA and the Open Society Foundations.